 Pawlicki, physician; personal friend of San Francisco’s Archbishop Riordon

-Members Listed on the recreated PNA Lodge 7 Charter, 1880 (originally Lodge 4; now part of Council 4): Jan Banachowski, Kazimierz Bielawski, Władysław Borejko, Antoni Czarnecki, Konstanty Viktor Engelman, Max Engelman, Teodor Ferenc, Antoni Fijałkowski, Gustaw Hejlman, Antoni Hirschfelder, Paweł Jachowski, Władysław Januszkiewicz, Józef Jerczyński, Ignacy Jocz, Ignacy Kolasa, Andrzej Kopankiewicz, Count Leon Bronisław von Łąski, Aleksander Maliszewski, Kazimierz Nowak, Jan Nowak, Ignacy Olbinski, Ludwig Opio, Władysław Pawlicki
+Members Listed on the recreated PNA Lodge 7 Charter, 1880 (originally Lodge 4; now part of Council 4): Jan Banachowski, Kazimierz Bielawski, Władysław Borejko, Antoni Czarnecki, Konstanty Wiktor Engelman, Max Engelman, Teodor Ferenc, Antoni Fijałkowski, Gustaw Hejlman, Antoni Hirschfelder, Paweł Jachowski, Władysław Januszkiewicz, Józef Jerczyński, Ignacy Jocz, Ignacy Kolasa, Andrzej Kopankiewicz, Count Leon Bronisław von Łąski, Aleksander Maliszewski, Kazimierz Nowak, Jan Nowak, Ignacy Olbinski, Ludwig Opio, Władysław [Ladislaus] Pawlicki, M.D.

-Former officers of the Polish Society included Captain Kazimierz Bielawski, Captain Rudolf Korwin Piotrowski, Dr. L. J. Czapkay, Dr. Władysław (Ladislaus) Pawlicki, Aleksander Bednawski, Charles Meyer, Morris Schloss, Captain Franciszek (Francis) Teofil Lessen, Gustav Hejlman (Heilman), Antoni Hirschfelder, Antoni Czarnecki, Franciszek (Francis) Czarnecki, William (Bolesław) Sinkwitz, Michał Bracławski, Ignacy Kolasa, Józef Paudler, Edmund Zbigniew Brodowski, Stanisław Stróżyński, and others (see the 100th Anniversary Booklet).
+Former officers and members of the Polish Society included Captain Kazimierz Bielawski, Captain Rudolf Korwin Piotrowski, Dr. L. J. Czapkay, Dr. Władysław [Ladislaus] Pawlicki, Aleksander Bednawski, Charles Meyer, Morris Schloss, Captain Franciszek (Francis) Teofil Lessen, Gustav Hejlman (Heilman), Antoni Hirschfelder, Antoni Czarnecki, Franciszek (Francis) Czarnecki, William (Bolesław) Sinkwitz, Michał Bracławski, Ignacy Kolasa, Józef Paudler, Edmund Zbigniew Brodowski, Stanisław Stróżyński, and others (see the 100th Anniversary Booklet).
 [Read about Jewish life in San Francisco in the 1860s; “American Jerusalem”.]
 The Kawałkowski family was active in the Polish community in San Francisco, specifically in the St. Stanislaus Society.

 Since 1880, the Polish Society of California has been known as Branch (or Lodge) 7 of the Polish National Alliance.
 The Polish National Alliance of the United States of North America, popularly known as PNA or the Alliance, is the largest of all ethnically-based fraternal insurance benefit societies in this country.
 The Polish Club Inc. and the PNA, Lodge 7, are both long-time sponsors of Łowiczanie Polish Folk Ensemble.

-The PNA logo, or emblem, is a relic from the January 1863 uprising of Poland against Russia.
+The PNA logo, or emblem, is a reminder of the January 1863 uprising of Poland against Russia.
 It was designed by the Revolutionary Government as a reminder that the Royal Republic of Poland was a commonwealth of three nations that shared the glories and misfortunes of the state.

 The white eagle on a red shield represents crown lands, or Poland proper; the white knight on a blue shield, known as Pogon (the Chase), was the coat of arms of the Grand Duchy of Lithuania.
 Michael the Archangel symbolizes the Duchy of Ruthenia.